 By Fabrizio Panico

-All text and photographs by, and copyright of, the Author unless otherwise stated.
+All text and photographs by, and copyright of, the Author.

-Three successful buses, one from France and two from Germany, each one representative of a decade, from the fifties to the seventies.
-All of them are from the Italian Hachette partwork “Autobus dal mondo”, a collection of eighty 1:43 scale bus models, very similar to the French one “Autobus et autocars du monde”, produced in Bangladesh for Ixo.
+Three more European buses : a German, and two French.
+A strange mix as we have already met all of them in this collection, in one form or another.
+They are from the Italian Hachette partwork “Autobus dal mondo”, a collection of eighty 1:43 scale bus models, very similar to the French one “Autobus et autocars du monde”, produced in Bangladesh for Ixo.

-The model is shaped accurately, the body is plastic while the chassis is metal with lot of details.
+The model is shaped accurately.
+The body is plastic whilst the chassis is metal with lot of detail.
 It has single rear wheels.
-Many additional small parts are used as usual, like lights, front bumper, mirror (one only) and registration plates, plus a large ladder to reach the luggage area on the roof.
-The long bars along the roof are very nice, these were used to fix the canvas cover to protect the baggage.
-The livery seems to be authentic and neatly printed.
+Many additional small parts are fitted as usual: lights, front bumper, mirror (one only) and registration plates, plus a large ladder to reach the luggage area on the roof.

 We welcome your comments and questions.
 Please go to our Model Auto Review Facebook page, or email us at maronlineeditor at gmail.com.